 Second Helpings has been rescuing food since 1992.
 Guenther and Louise Hecht, residents of Hilton Head Island, noticed how much food was being thrown away by grocery stores and restaurants and decided to take action.
 The Hechts and a group of dedicated volunteers, using their own cars, started collecting the food and bringing it to several local food pantries.
 They bought their first refrigerated truck six months later.

 Thanks to our donors and volunteers, we have grown steadily over the years, serving new agencies and areas.
 Second Helpings now has eight refrigerated trucks that collect food seven days a week, 52 weeks a year and deliver it the same day to our Agency Partners in much of the southern South Carolina Lowcountry.
-Through 2020, we have delivered over 35 million pounds of food to our neighbors in need.
-And the need is still great in our local community.
+Through 2021, we have delivered nearly 40 million pounds of food to our neighbors in need.
+And the need is still great in our community.

 Collaboration – Working together with food donors and agency partners to benefit as many people as possible in the South Carolina Lowcountry.